Le Roman de Silence: The name "Silence"

 Silence was named "Silentia" by her parents and called "Silentius" because of her changed gender.
 However, she was largely referred to by the gender-neutral name "Silence".
 In the beginning, Silence was in a way silenced because he could not reveal his true sex as a woman, but he chose his gender to be male.
 He was only briefly able to speak his opinions as a woman at the end of the story when he claimed that he no longer cared to keep silent any longer.
 His final monologue was the only time when he was publicly recognized as a woman and able to give his honest opinion.
 Afterwards, his opinions were no longer stated and he was effectively silenced.
 Silence was silent in various ways throughout the story.

 Instead of being called Silentius, Silence was called by a genderless name as if waiting for the day he would turn back into a woman.
 It also let Silence maintain a sense of self.
 During a short period of time, he wanted to be a woman again, but changed his mind.
 The genderless name helped him lean towards his identity as a female, but also helped him maintain his external identity as a male.
 The significance of the name and usage of speech by men and women reflected how integral language was to identity and gender.

 Another aspect of Silence's name that changes with gender are the pronouns used when talking about her.
 The use of gender-specific pronouns, helps the reader follow along with which gender Silence is currently portraying.
 She is born a girl and is referred to with feminine pronouns (she/her/hers).
 Once her parents decide that she will be raised as a boy, she then starts to be referred to by masculine pronouns (he/him/his).
 At the end of the story, when Silence's true sex is revealed, the narrator goes back to using feminine pronouns.
 Some of the pronoun choices may be subject to the opinion of the translator, but for the most part, pronoun choice tends to align with the current gender with which Silence is associating.

 Names are significant in this medieval romance as well as the social forces that subordinate women.
 At the same time, the author altered the structure of medieval society with a character who was woman by nature but through nurture was able to achieve anything that an exceptional man could do.

 In modern culture

-The Roman de Silence has seen renewed interest in popular fiction.
 Fabien Clavel's Les Aventures du chevalier Silence (Paris: Flammarion, Collection "Les Étonnantissimes," 2019) rewrites the medieval tale for a young adult (middle-school) audience.
 Alex Myers's Story of Silence (Glasgow: HarperVoyager, 2020) is a novel that reimagines the romance and gives voice to the eponymous protagonist.
+Lofty Durham and Wally M. Cornell adapted the story into the stage play The Book of Silence, which opened at the International Congress on Medieval Studies in Kalamazoo, Michigan in May 2025.